labri-progress/AIFEX/README.md

 # AIFEX - Artificial Intelligence For Exploratory Testing

-AIFEX makes Exploratory Simpler and efficient.
+AIFEX makes Exploratory Simpler and more efficient.

-It starts and trains an AI model that will guide you while your are testing your web site.
+It starts and trains an AI model that will guide you while you are testing your website.

 ## Run the AIFEX server on Development Mode

-AIFEX is designed as a docker compose platform.
+AIFEX is designed as a docker-compose platform.

 To run it, you must install **docker** with **docker-compose**